 The nervous system needs predictability

-From technology to daily support
+From technique to daily support

 Not by doing more.